 UNESCO Video on AI, Ethics & Society, June 2019

-UNESCO has released a beautiful video on AI, Ethics & Society with interviews by myself, prof. Peter-Paul Verbeek, Prof. Koichi Hori, and Prof. Vanessa Nurock.
-It was recorded on the occasion of the Roundtable at UNESCO Paris on “Artificial Intelligence: Reflection on its complexity and impact on our society”, where I gave a talk on AI & Human Vulnerability – Getting Intimate with Fear.
+UNESCO has released a beautiful video on AI, Ethics & Society with interviews by myself, prof. Peter-Paul Verbeek, Prof. Koichi Hori, and Prof. Vanessa Nurock (short trailer).
+It was recorded on the occasion of the Roundtable at UNESCO Paris (video of panel, with my talk at 36:00min) on “Artificial Intelligence: Reflection on its complexity and impact on our society”, where I gave a talk on AI & Human Vulnerability – Getting Intimate with Fear.
 It was an amazing event in a very welcoming atmosphere, with people from so many different countries in the audience!
 A wonderful experience.

 Van Leeuwenhoek Lecture June 2018: Intimate Technology – About the beauty of a paradox [in Dutch]